PrestaShop/example-modules/democonsolecommand/README.md

 ## About

-Example module showing how to implement Symfony console command
+Example module showing how to implement Symfony console command.
+For more info check Symfony docs https://symfony.com/doc/current/console.

 ### Supported PrestaShop versions